ali4728/SQLServerUtils/README.md

 # SQLServerUtils
-Browse and Search SQL Server Ojbects quickly on a Wndows PC using your browser.
+Browse and Search SQL Server Ojbects quickly on a Windows PC using your browser.
 It is a fork from [MsSqlDependencyBrowser](https://github.com/usharik/MsSqlDependencyBrowser).

 # Functionality
 - Connect to SQL Server machines and databases quickly by selecting from drop down lists